 There are some things which can have a negative effect on a soakaway, and cause it to fail earlier than it should – such as not properly maintaining the system by regular emptying (and servicing if the tank is a sewage treatment plant), or a change in the ground conditions.
 But there are other factors which can cause your garden to be boggy near your soakaway, and some of these things might be covered by your existing buildings insurance.
 The good news is that the team here at the UK Drainage Professionals are experts in two things – off mains drainage and insurance policy cover!
 So, you are in the right place.

 The kind of things which could cause a garden to be boggy above a soakaway, which would likely be covered by your insurance, include damage to the tank which has meant that solid particles of waste have been allowed into the soakaway, which is only designed to take wastewater.
 This quickly clogs the soakaway pipework and causes the waste to pool above ground, because it is no longer able to pass into the sub soils around the soakaway.
 Damage to the soakaway itself from things such as above-ground vehicle damage or tree root damage can also cause it to stop working and for the ground above to become boggy.

-If the system is damaged, and it’s covered by your existing buildings insurance, we can manage everything for you from start to finish.
+If the system is damaged, the costs of repairing or replacing the damaged septic tank and soakaway may be covered by your existing buildings insurance.
+The team at UK Drainage Professionals are experts both in buildings insurance policy cover, and septic tank problems - so we can manage everything for you from start to finish.
 So, if you notice a problem, don’t panic, the UKDP team are here to help!